88vsd/chess/README.md

   - You can test you've installed it right by running `rustc --version`
 - [Just](https://github.com/casey/just#packages)
   - You can check if you have it by running `just --version`

-### Use Template

-Click the [`Use this template`](https://github.com/88vsd/template-cargo/generate) button at the top of the page to create a new repository with this repo as the initial state.

-If this is your first time with Cargo, check out the [installation](https://www.rust-lang.org/tools/install) instructions.

 ### Quickstart